 Fukui is a relatively small but modern station serviced by several train lines including:

+For international visitors, the Limited Express Thunderbird – bound for Kanazawa, Kyoto and Osaka – and Echizen Railway / Katsuyma Eiheiji Line – providing access to the dinosaur museum and Eihei-ji Temple – will be of most interest.
 It is important to note that Fukui Station does not have a shinkansen line.
-The nearest shinkansen station to Fukui is Kanazawa Station, directly accessible using the Limited Express Thunderbird – see below.
+The nearest shinkansen station to Fukui is Kanazawa Station, directly accessible using the Limited Express Thunderbird.

 For many international visitors, the Limited Express Thunderbird will be their chosen mode of transport to/from Osaka and Kyoto and Central Japan.
 Running to Kanazawa Station, the Thunderbird is a rapid service stopping at Fukui Station and stops including: